 Tonight, we witness Zenit St Petersburg’s first game in Turkey in almost 15 years.
 They haven’t graced Turkish soil since the UEFA Cup where they drew against Besiktas in the 2005/6 league.
-Needless to say, Zenit offer up the very best performances in their own league, where they stand in the top spot.
+Needless to say, Zenit offers up the very best performances in their own league, where they stand in the top spot.
 Even though they haven’t managed to get a straight victory in 9 out of 10 matches away, Zenit will still prove a formidable opponent to Fenerbahçe in tonight’s battlegrounds.
 Fenerbahçe is currently in a mediocre middle spot in their own league, but that might not mean very much in the outcome.
-Check out our top Fenerbahce v Zenit Betting Tips.
+Check out our best Fenerbahce v Zenit Betting Tips.

-This will be the second ever match played against a Turkish team by Zenit, and the first ever competitive match played between Zenit and Fenerbahçe.
+This will be the second-ever match played against a Turkish team by Zenit, and the first-ever competitive match played between Zenit and Fenerbahçe.

 The truth of the matter is that both teams are very good at home and both share many similarities while playing away in Europe.
-What is certain, is that tonight’s match will be an absolute game changer for both teams.
-The battle between the Russian and Turkish giants might even be the very best that Europa League has to offer this season.
+What is certain, is that tonight’s match will be an absolute game-changer for both teams.
+The battle between the Russian and Turkish giants might even be the very best that the Europa League has to offer this season.
 Maybe not grade A football, but an uncertain and dramatic match.

 A Unique Match Up

 The Sucru Seracoglu stadium that hosts the match tonight is the home of one of the most loyal and supportive fanbases in the history of modern football.
 That fact alone contributes heaps to the many advantages Fenerbahçe already have upon their sleeve.